Food Fun & News

 Once you try this dish, you may never want your eggs any other way.
 Cream cheese gives the eggs a smooth texture that is irresistible.
 Melt 2 tbsp. butter and 1/4 cup cream cheese in a skillet before adding the beaten egg mixture.
 Cook over medium-low heat until the eggs are just firm yet moist.
 Keep taking your breakfast to the next level with this secret ingredient for extra fluffy scrambled eggs.

 Potato salads tend to be mild and creamy from mayonnaise or sharp and puckery from vinegar.
 But for a truly amazing potato salad, prepare your usual potato salad recipe, and simply stir in a teaspoon or two of prepared horseradish.

 Add sour cream to pasta sauce

 To give your sauce a rich flavor, stir in 1/4 cup sour cream per 2 cups sauce.
 Cook over low heat until sour cream blends into the sauce.
 Keep the sauce warm over low heat, but don’t allow it to boil or the sour cream may curdle.
-Use this secret ingredient for the best brownies ever.
+Spoiler alert: Sour cream is also the secret ingredient for the best brownies ever, and here’s why.